UseBoldTools logoUseBoldToolsFast browser-based utilities

 This distinction matters in real situations:

-• A server log entry at 2024-04-04T00:00:00Z is midnight UTC — which is 8:00 AM in Singapore (UTC+8) and 8:00 PM the previous day in New York (UTC-4).
+• A server log entry at 2024-04-04T00:00:00Z is midnight UTC — which is 8:00 AM in Singapore (UTC+8) and 8:00 PM the previous day in New York (UTC-4 during Eastern Daylight Time).

 • An API call that sends a timestamp to a backend should always use UTC or the raw epoch number to avoid ambiguity.

-• Displaying dates to end users should always use local time so the time feels natural in their context.
+• Displaying dates to end users should use local time so the time feels natural in their context.

 Common Use Cases